Google-IO-Extended-Grand-Rapids/conference_web/README.md

 - Copy the vagrant_config.yml.template to vagrant_config.yml
 - adjust the "start-web" to be false
-- Run the application with the following and it will connect to postgres using the local information -- mvn clean install -PlocalDB && java -jar target/*.jar
+- Run the application with the following and it will connect to postgres using the local information -- mvn clean install -PlocalDB && java -DconfAdminPassword=nimda -jar target/*.jar

 # Database commands
 Here is a list of database commands that can be ran as maven